 - a fellowship that provides additional money for the student.

 - Financial support is guaranteed for 12 months per year

 For more details on funding, please see the Graduate School's information on Financial Support.

 Students who are eligible for external financial support such as fellowships from the NSF or from their home countries are expected to apply for external support.
 (See the Graduate School financial support for details.)

 Teaching and Research Assistantships

 Students on assistantships collaborate with faculty on either teaching or research during the academic year.
 Assignments change from semester to semester.
-Assistantship support is usually available over the summer.
+Assistantship support is available over the summer.
 In addition to Duke-based research summers, many students gain summer internships.
-Some recent research interns have spent summer in groups and labs at, for example, AT&T Research, Barclays Financial, BEST Inc (see the BEST Award page), Google Research, Novartis Pharmaceuticals, SAS and Yahoo, among others.
+Some recent research interns have spent summers in groups and labs at, for example, AT&T Research, Barclays Financial, BEST Inc (see the BEST Award page), Google Research, Novartis Pharmaceuticals, SAS, and Yahoo, among others.